Digibear-io/socket-bridge/Readme.md

 ## Usage

 `ws-bridge --websocket 2000 --telnet 2001`

 If no ports are supplied then it defaults to `4201` for tcp and `4204` for the Websocket port.

-## Caveate

-As of right now the the bridge only supports text frames.